2024 Best Family, Consumer & Human Sciences Schools in Indiana

 Family, Consumer & Human Sciences is about average in terms of popularity for degree programs.
 That is, it ranks #22 out of the 38 majors across the country that we analyze each year.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 College Factual reviewed 4 schools in Indiana to determine which ones were the best for degree seekers in the field of family, consumer & human sciences.
-When you put them all together, these colleges and universities awarded 361 degrees in family, consumer & human sciences during the 2020-2021 academic year.
+Combined, these schools handed out 368 degrees in family, consumer & human sciences to qualified students.

 Choosing a Great Family, Consumer & Human Sciences School